JayLi2018/School-Basketball-Team-Analysis/README.md

   Since then till now, I have been working on copying the data from the website into the txt file and design our own database.
   Since the data I got in txt file are unstructured file, I found between lines of the text there are some pattern i can take advantage of to create some regexes in Python and found a way to reorganize them into nicely structured csv files so that I can directly import those files into my designed database.
 For those files please refer to the .py files i uploaded.

-2018.7.6 - 7.10
+2018.7.6 - 7.15

-  During this period we developed the whole database structure for future analysis, please refer to the ERD diagram and the table structure for more information.
+  During this period we developed the whole database structure for future analysis, please refer to the schema and the sql for more information.